 Drain and drink down.

 I will sing praises to the God of Jacob.

 a.
 In the hand of the LORD there is a cup: Asaph here used the cup as a figure of God’s judgment.
-The idea is that God forces His judgment upon the wicked and they are forced to drain and drink down the bitter cup.
+The idea is that God demonstrates His judgment upon the wicked, and they are forced to drain and drink down the bitter cup.

 ii.
 “They scoffed his feast of love; they shall be dragged to his table of justice, and made to drink their due deserts.”
 (Spurgeon)